 Organization and community: Cook Inlet Housing Authority (Anchorage, AK)

-Road projects are always controversial in Anchorage; poor engagement, design, and implementation stalled the needed improvement on Spenard Road for 10 years.
+Road projects are always controversial in Anchorage; poor engagement, design challenges, and implementation stalled the needed improvement on Spenard Road for 10 years.
 As members of the local business association, Cook Inlet Housing Authority knew local businesses viewed the pending road project as a threat to their livelihoods due to the disruption of construction and removal of parking.
 They also recognized an opportunity for investment that could upgrade aging and inefficient infrastructure, address the absence of pedestrian and bus facilities, and support new housing investment.

 Through dialogue with two local performance artists, Enzina Marrari and Becky Kendall, a common point of interest was identified from which the artists created a powerful artistic intervention.
 Their practice is rooted in the belief that “art has the power to effect social change and impact the social landscape of Anchorage, Alaska… [We] utilize our background in performance and visual art as a tool to remove barriers that keep our ability as citizens to find a deeper connection to everyday environments.”